neondatabase/neon/README.md

 > If you're using `lld` or `mold`, you need the `--no-rosegment` linker argument.
 > It's a [general thing with Rust / lld / mold](https://crbug.com/919499#c16), not specific to this repository.
 > See [this PR for further instructions](https://github.com/neondatabase/neon/pull/6764).

+## Cleanup

+For cleaning up the source tree from build artifacts, run `make clean` in the source directory.

+For removing every artifact from build and configure steps, run `make distclean`, and also consider removing the cargo binaries in the `target` directory, as well as the database in the `.neon` directory.
+Note that removing the `.neon` directorz will remove your database, with all data in it.
+You have been warned!

 ## Documentation